ssc-oscar/oscar.py/tutorial.md

 --------
 ## Useful Python imports for applications
 ### subprocess
 Simlar to the C version, system(), this module allows you to run UNIX processes, and also allows you to gather any input, output, or error from those processes, all from within a Python script.
+Documentation can be found here: https://docs.python.org/3/library/subprocess.html
 ### re
+Good for evaluating regular expressions in files and extracting lines that have certain words or patterns.
+Documentation can be found here: https://docs.python.org/3/library/re.html
 ### matplotlib
+Popular graphing library for Python.
+Documentation can be found here: https://matplotlib.org/index.html